GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vm-gae/README.md

 1. Select **APIs & Auth > Credentials**

-1. Select **Generate new JSON key**

-  1. Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to point to your json key

-   Many users find it helpful to add to either their `.bash_rc` or `.profile` the line:<br />
-   `export GOOGLE_APPLICATION_CREDENTIALS=~/path_to_key.json`

-   Also copy the `client-secret.json` to `src/main/webapp/WEB-INF/client-secret.json`
-   Note - this step isn't technically required, but it will help when we get local debugging working.

 1. Select **Storage > Cloud Bigtable > New Cluster**

   Create a new Cluster -- You will need both the Zone and the Unique ID

-1. Using gcloud, login.

- `gcloud auth login`

 1. Follow the [instructions to launch `hbase shell`](https://cloud.google.com/bigtable/docs/hbase-shell-quickstart)